BowenYi-UCSD/Week3_Lab_Report/Lab_Report.md

-# <h1 style="color:blue;font-family:Times New Roman;"> Week 3 Lab </h1>
+#  Week 3 Lab
 *Acknowledgement: Thanks to Beng Ngyuen, my group member in every lab session, who helped me find the bug of append() method in LinkedListExample.java file.*

 <br>

-##   Hi there!
+ Hi there!
 This is Bowen.
 Welcome to week 3's lab report.
 Today's report consists of two parts:

- ##  **Part 1**: Show the code for my Simplest Search Engine from last week (week 2), attach three screenshots of my search engine performing add and query methods, and explain engine's behaviors.
+**Part 1**: Show the code for my Simplest Search Engine from last week (week 2), attach three screenshots of my search engine performing add and query methods, and explain engine's behaviors.

- ## **Part 2**: Choose and explain two different bugs in this week's lab files.
+**Part 2**: Choose and explain two different bugs in this week's lab files.

 ## Now, that's get started!